MicrosoftDocs/fabric-docs/docs/data-factory/connector-rest.md

 ### Step 3: Specify the privacy level that you want to apply

-In the **General** tab, under select the privacy level that you want apply in **Privacy level** drop-down list.
+In the **General** tab, under select the privacy level that you want apply in the **Privacy level** drop-down list.
 Three privacy levels are supported.
-For more information, see privacy levels.
+For more information, go to privacy levels.

 ### Step 4: Create your connection